 Sometimes referred to as a “tommie”, the Thomson’s gazelle is one of the faster land animals on earth, after the cheetah.
-The Thomson’s gazelle is just one of approximately 20 known species of gazelles that can be found in Africa.
+The Thomson’s gazelle is just one of approximately 20 known species of gazelles that can be found in Africa’s savannas and grassland habitats, primarily in the Serengeti region of Kenya and Tanzania.
 Thomson’s gazelles live in open plains and grasslands in the southern parts of Kenya and northern parts of Tanzania.
-Read on, wont you?
+These gazelles are listed as Least Concern by the IUCN.

 First the Stats…